StevenMDixon/IJScript/Tips.md

 But that's just not gonna work here. we need something more.... crafty.

-what about string prototpye functions?
+what about string prototype functions?

 ```JavaScript
 let test = "ipsum";